TuxVinyards/qqX/README.md

 An extended testing program has now added extra handling routines for KDE 6, XFCE and LXQT

+@ Nov 16th, one or two discrete features of the [development branch](https://github.com/TuxVinyards/qqX/tree/1.10.03-dev) are still in progress but it is [stable and downloadable](https://github.com/TuxVinyards/qqX/archive/refs/heads/1.10.03-dev.zip) and has several improvements, fixes and updates ....

 More in the [release notes](#release-notes) and wiki pages

 ### Launch from the Linux desktop or from the command line